mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 * [Legacy step event fields](../reports/sharing-legacy-fields.md)

 For more information on step events reporting to Adobe Experience Platform, watch this [tutorial video](https://experienceleague.adobe.com/docs/journey-orchestration-learn/tutorials/reporting-step-events-to-adobe-experience-platform.html){target="_blank"}.

+## Integration with Customer Journey Analitycs{#integration-cja}

+Journey Optimizer step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
+Here is the general workflow:

+* Customer Journey Analytics ingests the dataset corresponding to the following Journey Optimizer schema: Journey Step Profile Event schema for Journey Orchestration.
+* The **profileID** field in this schema is defined as an identity field.
+This allows you to link this dataset to another dataset that uses the same idendity.
+* If you would like to use this dataset in Customer Journey Analytics, for cross-channel journey analysis, refer to this [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html).